There are two primary approaches for building major calendars, each with a process for vetting events prior to their publishing:

 If you are only allowing your users to request events in the Draft state, notification policy and any assignment policy on locations or resources will not be triggered until a scheduler changes the state to either Tentative or Confirmed.

-- Next, you will need to add this Calendar Event Requirement to relevant event types.
-Click Event Types → List from the left menu of options.
+- Click Event Types → List from the left menu of options.

 Make sure that the Event Types List toggle is set to Event List and click the name of the first event type you would like to modify.